SELF-Technology/self-chain-public/docs/Technical Docs/Security/AI_Capacity_Implementation.md

 ### 3. Key Changes

 #### Type System
-- Replaced `MiniData` with `AIData` for all identifier types
+- `AIData` used for all identifier types
-- Replaced `MiniNumber` with `AICapacityNumber` for all numeric calculations
+- `AICapacityNumber` used for all numeric calculations
-- Updated all arithmetic operations to use AICapacityNumber methods
+- All arithmetic operations use AICapacityNumber methods
-- Updated comparison operations to use AICapacityNumber
+- All comparison operations use AICapacityNumber

 #### Data Structures
 - Updated stake maps to use AICapacityNumber